IliyaEbadi/dsa456_MS1_group12/tasks.md

 - Tested prototype execution in Codespaces

 James Kelsey
--Started on ms1Prototype.
+  - Started on ms1Prototype.
--Added the create_csv to the prototype
+  - Added the create_csv to the prototype
--Tested create_csv and updated accordingly.
+  - Tested create_csv and updated accordingly.